Skip to main content

 For each step in the workflow, you can view the input and output variables in the step configuration.

-The repository directory is an output of the Git Clone step and its patch can be accessed with the AC_REPOSITORY_PATH environment variable by any step added after the Git Clone step.
+The repository directory is an output of the Git Clone step and its patch can be accessed with the $AC_REPOSITORY_PATH environment variable by any step added after the Git Clone step.
 An example is as follows:

 cd $AC_REPOSITORY_DIR